Antisocial Behaviour Public Space Protection Order 2025

 The order will prohibit:

-Person(s), either on foot or in a vehicle are prohibited from:
+Person(s), either on foot or in a vehicle, are prohibited from:

 ((vi) No person shall beg.
 This includes begging near a cash machine or begging in a manner reasonably perceived to be intimidating or aggressive.

-(vii) No person shall at any time engage in any prohibited activities mentioned: Street Gambling – this includes playing of a game of chance for winnings in money or money’s worth, weather any person playing is at risk of losing any money or not.
+(vii) No person shall at any time engage in any prohibited activities mentioned: Street Gambling – this includes playing of a game of chance for winnings in money or money’s worth, whether any person playing is at risk of losing any money or not.
 Street Gaming – this includes frequenting or loitering in the street within the restricted area either on his/her own behalf or on the behalf of someone else, for the purpose of betting, agreeing to bet, or paying, receiving, or settling bets, or assisting others to do so.
 This includes pretended games of chance where in reality there is no chance to win.

 Offences under this Public Space Protection Order